jonathansillito/open-source-project-course/modules/debugging.md

 ## Exercise

 *The following are to be completed in groups of two or three students.
-While you are practicing, please feel free to ask questions and start impromptu class discussions.*
+While you are practicing, please feel free to ask questions and start impromptu class discussions.
+Also, please expect interruptions and be open to feedback!*

 Given a small system with one or more defects illustrated by some failure, do the following in a loop (you do not need to follow a strict order).